The Clock

 (SFX: A clock briefly chimes.
 The ticking continues in the background.)

 Host: "Am I disturbing on you?
 I hope not.
 I don't mean to intrude.
 I just stopped in for a half hour with a story.
 It's not an ordinary story, although it might easily happen to someone you know, someone you might have heard of.
 In any case, I'm pretty certain you'll be glad you listened.
 But perhaps I better introduce myself again, although we have met before.
 You don't remember?
-(Heh-heh) Come now, we're old friends.
+(CHUCKLES) Come now, we're old friends.
 You must have seen my face on your wrist, in your pocket, or on that steeple over there where I imagine I have more dignity but much less fun.
 Yes, we've met before, and we'll meet again, I'm sure of that.
 You see, I get around.
 Sooner or later, I run into everyone.
-Sooner of later, everyone runs into me.
+Sooner or later, everyone runs into me.
 But I was telling you my story that has to do with Jeannie Claire..."

 An Ending Narration: